 One of the most critical aspects of luxury retail is the overall shopping experience that the consumer gets while buying a luxury product and it is more than just ease of transaction.
 It is about creating an unforgettable luxurious experience.
-Most luxury brands are known for providing the best-in-class ambience inside their store for this very reason.
+Most luxury brands are known for providing the best-in-class ambiance inside their store for this very reason.

-With new-age technologies, these brands are further augmenting shopper experiences in the stores.
 Here are some examples of the brands which are using technologies like Augmented Reality, Virtual Reality, mobile apps, etc. to create interesting in-store experiences.

 Jaguar Land Rover

 To enhance the luxury car experience, Jaguar Land Rover partnered with IBM to launch a new in-store virtual reality screen.
 The store enabled customers to experience the Jaguar or Land Rover model using a sensory-based technology.
-The consumer could control the environment around the experience through an iPad and Microsoft Kinect sensory technology and can choose the model, make color and features of a car.
+The consumer could control the environment around the experience through an iPad and Microsoft Kinect sensory technology and can choose the model, color, and features of a car.
 The experience also allowed consumers to get into the car to check out interior features with a 360-degree view, and to make real-time changes.